Wilhelm Ritter von Leeb: Trial and conviction

 Leeb was tried by the United States military tribunal in Nuremberg in the High Command Trial.
 Leeb's defence attorney Hans Laternser acted as the de facto lead defence counsel and often represented other parties in matters of procedure.
 He defended the "decency" of the German officer corps and asserted that it had displayed respect for the laws of war.
 The defence attributed the actions of the German military against civilians, hostages and partisans to battle conditions and military necessity.
 Addressing the criminal orders that Leeb and other defendants had passed on, Laternser claimed that Leeb was a humane soldier who had neither seen nor transmitted such orders and had no opportunity to countermand them.
-He claimed that Leeb knew nothing of the activities of the Einsatzgruppen in his area of command and anyway had no jurisdiction to stop them.
+He claimed that Leeb knew nothing of the activities of the in his area of command and anyway had no jurisdiction to stop them.

 Leeb's grave at the Sollner Waldfriedhof.

 As the most senior officer of those on trial, Leeb presented a closing statement on behalf of the defendants.
 He stated the accused never compromised their soldierly principles and presented them as victims of history: "No soldier in all the world has ever yet had to fight under such a load and tragedy".
 His statement foreshadowed the narrative of victimisation prevalent in West Germany in the 1950s and the 1960s.
 Leeb was found guilty on one of four charges; he was convicted of transmitting the Barbarossa Decree and its criminal application by subordinate units.
 He was sentenced to time served and was released after trial.
 The sentence was lighter than those of other convicted defendants.
 The judgement stated, "No criminal order has been introduced [into evidence] that bears his signature or stamp of his approval".
 After Leeb was released, he returned to his estate in Hohenschwangau, Bavaria.
 He died of a heart attack in 1956 in Füssen and was buried in the Solln Waldfriedhof.